mdsufz/hmgdb_script/README.md

 - cd hmgdb_script

 #### HMgDB DOWNLOADER USAGE
+# Downloads the sequencing data and outputs to the "output" directory

-- python hmgdb_downloader.py -o output hmgdb_downloaded_metadata_dataset.csv
+- python hmgdb_downloader.py -o output -i hmgdb_downloaded_metadata_dataset.csv

+#### OPTIONS:

+-h               this help message
+-o               < /path/to/output >                    Path to output folder.
+If not given, the data will be placed where the script is executed.
+-i               < /path/to/input_csv_file >            Path to input csv file.
+If not given, hmgdb_downloaded_metadata_dataset.csv is search in the location of the script.